Got a budget of $300-$400 for a new gaming monitor?

 Feel free to leave any questions in the comment section below if you need further assistance.

 For HDR, we recommend the AOC Q27G3XMN.
-If you’re not interested in HDR and want excellent SDR display instead, both the HP Omen 27qs and the ASUS PG329Q offer excellent value for the money, so pick according to your screen size preference.
+If you’re not interested in HDR and want an excellent SDR display instead, we recommend the HP Omen 27qs or the KTC H32S25E.

 Both ultrawide displays are great picks as well, depending on your preference regarding the panel type.
 For RPGs and slower-paced games, we recommend the G34WQCA, while the Sceptre E345B is great for fast-paced titles due to its quick response time.